 Rosie O’Grady’s Good Time Jazz Band has performed around the country and around the world since it’s inception in 1974.
-The members have changed through the years but the music was always fantastic.

 Rosie O’Grady’s Good Time Jazz Band and Red Hot Mama Miss Ruth Crews recorded a number of albums at local recording studios including BeeJays Recording Studio on Eggleston near the intersection of Edgewater and Lee Road.